Skip to main content

 If you are going to enjoy the outdoors, it’s your responsibility to educate yourself on how to do so safely and responsibly.
 You’ll likely be sharing the campsite with others, so always be a good neighbour.
 Here are some helpful tips and resources for first-time campers and experts alike.

-In partnership with Leave No Trace Canada, MEC has done a great job summarizing seven simple principles to keep in mind when spending time outdoors.
+• Leave nature the way you found it: In partnership with Leave No Trace Canada, MEC has done a great job summarizing seven simple principles to keep in mind when outdoors.
 Always pack out what you pack in.

-Double-check that these items are fully secured when you are away from your campsite during the day, and before bed at night.
+• Don’t leave food or garbage unattended: Double-check food or garbage is fully secured when you are away from your campsite and before bed at night.
 They can also be locked away in a vehicle or if your campsite doesn't have a designated cache, string them up in a dry bag on a pole or tree.

 Person sitting in a camp chair, using a large boulder as a table while they prepare a campsite meal.